v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableNetworkUI](https://go.microsoft.com/fwlink/?linkid=873668)

-  Configure if end users can view the Firewall and network protection area in the Windows Defender Security center.
+  Configure if end users can view the Firewall and network protection area in the Microsoft Defender Security center.
 Hiding this section will also block all notifications related to Firewall and network protection.

   - **Not configured**
   - **Hide**